Control Flow

 It’s often useful to execute a block of code more than once.
 For this task, Cairo provides a simple loop syntax, which will run through the code inside the loop body to the end and then start immediately back at the beginning.
 To experiment with loops, let’s create a new project called loops.

-Cairo has two kinds of loops: loop and while.
+Cairo has three kinds of loops: loop, while, and for.
+Let’s try each one.

 Repeating Code with loop